Blue Stahli (album)

 An entirely instrumental version of the album was released on January 17, 2012.

-On November 27, 2018, a deluxe edition of the album was released for vinyl and Digital Download.
-The deluxe edition featured new tracks such as the "ULTRAnumb" acoustic, the Entropy Zero remix of "Doubt" (however is absent in the vinyl), and the long-awaited Celldweller remix of "ULTRAnumb".
-In addition to these new tracks were songs of the album B-Sides And Other Things I Forgot, such as "Burning Bridges" (the alternative version of "Anti-You"), the alternate version of "Takedown" featuring Xina on vocals, the acoustic version of "Scrape", and the mariachi version of "ULTRAnumb".
+On November 27, 2018, a deluxe edition of the album was released for vinyl and download.
+It featured new tracks such as the "ULTRAnumb" acoustic, the Entropy Zero remix of "Doubt" (however it is absent in the vinyl), and the Celldweller remix of "ULTRAnumb".
+In addition to these new tracks were songs of the album B-Sides and Other Things I Forgot, such as "Burning Bridges" (the alternative version of "Anti-You"), the alternate version of "Takedown" featuring Xina on vocals, the acoustic version of "Scrape", and the mariachi version of "ULTRAnumb".